JoeOster/Strategy_Lab/docs/CASCADE_EFFECT.md

         (simulated).
 "Realized P/L" is calculated based on the simulated entry and exit.

-## Importance of Understanding the Cascade:
+## Importance of Understanding the Cascade

 - **Data Relationships:** It defines the hierarchical and relational links between different data entities (Sources -> Strategies -> Ideas ->